 Santa Clarita Valley International

-- Santa Clarita Valley International's student population of 1004 students has grown by 23% over five school years.
+- Santa Clarita Valley International's student population of 910 students has declined by 8% over five school years.

 |School Type||Charter School|

 |Grades Offered||Grades Kindergarten-12|

 |Students by Grade|

 - Santa Clarita Valley International is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.